Environmental Friendliness

 Note:

-1. Due to the continuous launching of new products and are still within the service life, the overall recycling and cyclical use rate of machinery and materials has been stabled each year.
+1. Due to the continuous launch of new products, which are still within their service life, the overall machinery and material recycling rate and cyclical use rate have remained stable year by year.

 Note: